-The fcc id (Federal Communications Commission Identifier) is a unique identifier assigned by the Federal Communications Commission (FCC) to electronic devices.
+The fcc id (Federal Communications Commission Identifier) is a unique identifier assigned by the Federal Communications Commission (fcc) to electronic devices.
 This identifier is used to identify and track electronic devices sold in the U.S. market, ensuring they comply with FCC’s electromagnetic compatibility and radiofrequency radiation standards.

 Formats